maryvilledev/cnvm/README.md

   - They can live anywhere literally as long as they can see each other (details below)
 - Internet access
 - About 30 minutes of clock time
+- NOTE: this project currently leverages highly experimental code and local forks - we will incorporate the mainstream changes as the functionality surfaces in the community.

 -----
 **Let's Do It!:**